-Be observant.
-Make sure that you are aware of your environment.
-It is advisable that you familiarize yourself with campus buildings and landmarks.
+Be observant and aware of your environment.
+It is advisable to familiarize yourself with campus buildings and landmarks.

 Know the route to your destination.
 When you are lost you naturally feel vulnerable.
 Locate and memorize the locations of the Blue Light Emergency Phones along your campus route.

-Stay in populated areas of campus buildings and malls.
+Stay in populated areas of campus.
 Criminals thrive on anonymity.
-Your chance of depriving them of that is increased in well populated areas.
+Your chance of depriving them of that is increased in well-populated areas.

-After dark, walk in well lighted areas of campus and the surrounding area.
+After dark, walk in well-lit areas of campus and the surrounding area.
 Always remain on campus malls and city sidewalks.
 Cutting between buildings and through alleys takes you out of the public eye, which is where you want to be.

 Walk in groups.
 There is safety in numbers.